XantreDev/preact-signals/packages/react/README.md

 Parser plugin transforms your components to subscribe to signals.
 It works in 3 modes:

 - `all` (default) - all components will be wrapped with try/finally block to track signals
-- `manual` - you should wrap your components with `@trackSignals` directive to track signals
+- `manual` - you should wrap your components with `@useSignals` directive to track signals
 - `auto` - all component which contains `.value` access will be wrapped with try/finally block to track signals

 ##### How to specify mode